$P$-Partition Generating Function Equivalence of Naturally Labeled Posets: Uniqueness from shape

 \subsection{Nearly hook shaped posets}

 In this section, we will show that if the shape of a poset $P$ is \emph{nearly hook shaped}, that is, if $\sh(P) = (\lambda_1, 2, 1, \dots, 1)$, then $P$ is uniquely determined by $\KP$.

 \begin{lemma} Any finite poset $P$ has a unique antichain $A$ of maximum size such that any other antichain of maximum size is contained in the order ideal $I(A)$ generated by $A$. \end{lemma} \begin{proof} By Dilworth's theorem, the minimum number of chains into which $P$ can be partitioned is the maximum size of an antichain of $P$.
 Hence in any such partition, each chain must contain one element from every antichain of maximum size.
-Then let $A$ consist of the largest element in each chain that is contained in some antichain of maximum size. \end{proof}
+Then let $A$ consist of the largest element in each chain that is contained in some antichain of maximum size.
+This is our desired antichain: if $x,y \in A$, then we cannot have $x \succeq y$ since $x$ is incomparable to some $y' \preceq y$. \end{proof}

 Let $A$ be the unique maximum antichain of $P$ as described above.
 By Theorem~\ref{Anti}, both $|A| = \lambda_1'$ and $|I(A)| = m$ are determined by $\KP$.
 Let $P^-$ be the subposet of $P$ consisting of elements less than $A$ in $P$, so that $P^- = I(A) \backslash A$.
 The partition generating function for $P^-$ is